Finding Hall blockers by matrix scaling: Introduction

-Our analysis is based on the second interpretation.
-This alternating minimization approach and its convergence property can be described by a framework of Csisz\'{a}r and Tusn\'{a}dy~\cite{CsiszarTusnady1984}.
-This fact is explicitly noticed by Gietl and Reffel~\cite{GietlReffel}.
-In the case where $A$ is not (approximately) scalable, the Sinkhorn algorithm does not converge.
-However it is oscillating in limit between two matrices attaining the minimum KL-divergence between the row-normalized space and column-normalized space; see \cite{GietlReffel}.
-Then Aas~\cite{Aas2014} revealed a block-diagonalized structure of the oscillating limit and gave a polynomial time procedure to determine to this block structure.
+The second result is that further polynomial iterations can identify a Hall blocker $X$ of maximum violation $|X| - |\Gamma(X)|$, more precisely, parametric Hall blockers of maximizing $(1-\lambda)|X| - \lambda |\Gamma(X)|$ for $\lambda \in [0,1]$.
+The analysis is based on another alternating minimization interpretation of the Sinkhorn algorithm.
+That is, it is also viewed as alternating minimization for the minimum KL-divergence between the row-normalized and column-normalized spaces of matrices.
+This alternating minimization formulation and its convergence property can be analyzed via the information-geometric framework by Csisz\'{a}r and Tusn\'{a}dy~\cite{CsiszarTusnady1984}.
+This fact was pointed out by Gietl and Reffel~\cite{GietlReffel}.
+When $A$ is not scalable, the Sinkhorn algorithm does not converge.
+However, it becomes oscillating between a pair of matrices attaining the minimum KL-divergence~\cite{GietlReffel}.
+Then Aas~\cite{Aas2014} revealed a block-diagonalized structure of the oscillating limit, and gave a polynomial time procedure to determine to this block structure.